 When the hard work is worth it

 Sue who has a background in pressure area care recalls many sleepless nights trying to sell massive contracts within the public sector and describes how every time she won a contract it made it all worth it.
 One of her mottos is to “live for the wins.”
+This is key as part of a successful startup story.
 For her, building those long–term customer relationships means they won’t be running around trying to sell.
 They want to capitalise on word of mouth to build their client base.
 This will mean more time to work on ticking off those extra cubes and squares on the branding and add services.
 It also means if a company asks them to do something extra, for example training on safeguarding, they’ll be able to say yes more often.

 Sue might not be training every day but she’s all over social media learning and adding photographs, in virtual meetings and networking.
 She doesn’t underestimate the courage that’s needed to send that email saying “we’re good, give us a go.”
 She says the key to this is thinking “what’s the worse they’re going to say?
 That they’re not ready to use us yet?”
 Often as professionals our fears about reaching out and being rejected are unfounded.

-What challenges have you faced as a start-up or expect to face?
+What challenges have you faced as part of your startup story or expect to face?